Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Introduction

-Despite the substantial work surrounding LP, little is known about the tightness of the Landauer bound at microscopic scales, nor about how Landauer heat can be tamed, \emph{i.e.}, how to minimise the heat required to process quantum information~\cite{Mohammady2016}.
-Minimising Landauer heat is crucial for our ability to manipulate quantum systems to outperform their classical counterparts, as the quantum advantage often relies on coherent control that suffers from heat fluctuations.
-An approach to resolving these outstanding issues uses the tools of nonequilibrium statistical physics~\cite{Esposito2009, Brandao2013, Goold2015Review, Vinjanampathy2015, Tasaki2016, Goold2015, Lorenzo2015,Faist2015,Croucher2017}.
-In particular, RW~\cite{Reeb2014} and Goold, Paternostro \& Modi \textbf{(GPM)}~\cite{Goold2015} have derived tighter bounds on heat than that of Landauer.
-However, both of these bounds depend on details of the process and are, therefore, difficult to estimate in general.
+Despite the substantial body of work surrounding LP, little is known about the tightness of the bound at microscopic scales, nor about how Landauer heat can be tamed, \emph{i.e.}, how to minimise the heat required to process quantum information~\cite{Mohammady2016}.
+In the nonequilibrium setting of logical processes, where highly entangling operations are often utilised, the typical behaviour of the heat generated is not immediate, even on average -- thermodynamic intuition breaks down due to the strong interaction.
+On a technical level, minimising this heat is crucial for our ability to manipulate quantum systems to outperform their classical counterparts, as the quantum advantage often relies on coherent control that suffers from heat fluctuations.
+An approach to resolving these outstanding issues makes use of tools from nonequilibrium statistical physics~\cite{Esposito2009, Brandao2013, Tasaki2016, Goold2015, Lorenzo2015,Faist2015,Croucher2017}.
+In particular, RW~\cite{Reeb2014} and Goold, Paternostro \& Modi \textbf{(GPM)}~\cite{Goold2015} independently derived tighter bounds on heat (in the quantum setting) than that of Landauer.
+Although the RW correction only depends on the dimension of the reservoir and there is no strict hierarchy between the two novel bounds, the GPM bound tends to outperform the former in various regimes of interest; however, its calculation depends explicitly on details of the process and is therefore difficult to estimate in general~\cite{Goold2015}.

+On a more fundamental level, LP is often cited as an equivalent formulation of the Second Law of Thermodynamics -- indeed it is when considering processes taking place near equilibrium.
+Investigations into statistical formulations of the Second Law which hold in the nonequilibrium regime have lead to the much lauded fluctuation relations~\cite{Jarzynski1996,Jarzynski1997,Crooks1998,Crooks1999}, which bound process-dependent quantities (such as work) to thermodynamic ones (such as the free energy).
+It is natural to ask whether one can develop similar process-independent bounds on heat by studying LP in the nonequilibrium regime.
+Such a formulation is indeed pertinent to the field of quantum thermodynamics, where processes inherently take place far from equilibrium due to the mesoscopic nature of the relevant subsystems~\cite{Goold2015Review, Vinjanampathy2015}.